 There is no set amount you can expect to pay because the cost is determined by your individual treatment plan, such as the type of sedation used, and the amount needed.
 We work on your behalf with your insurance company to reduce the amount you need to pay out-of-pocket.
 We also accept a variety of payment options, including third-party financing with CareCredit, to keep it affordable.

-For more information about sedation dentistry, contact our office.
-Located in Lakeway, Texas, Eaddy Dentistry serves patients from Bee Cave, Steiner Ranch, Dripping Springs, Spicewood, Austin, and other communities in the area.
+For more information about sedation dentistry, contact our dental office.
+Located in Lakeway, Texas, Eaddy Cosmetic and Implant Dentistry, PLLC serves patients from Bee Cave, Steiner Ranch, Dripping Springs, Spicewood, Austin, and other communities in the area.

 Is Sedation Dentistry Safe?

 Sedation dentistry has been tested and researched rigorously over the years to ensure its safety.
 We also ensure that all of our patients are in good enough health to receive sedation.
 This allows for a relaxing and comfortable treatment without any worry of negative effects.

 Nitrous oxide, oral conscious sedation, and IV sedation have all been studied, where the findings show that they have low to no risk of side effects.
 Occasionally, patients may feel headaches, nausea, or a jet-lagged feeling, but these could also be attributed to other variables.
 One side effect that most patients enjoy is that they have a limited memory of their dental visit, which is great for those with dental fear or anxiety.

 What Causes Dental Phobias?